Best Budget 4K Monitors 2024

 If you want one of the best budget 4K monitors, then this one from Dell has you covered.
 It's got a good mix of stats, all while costing less than $500 in most places you look.

-The brightness of this one stands out at 350cd/m2, which means you'll have no problems enjoying the colours it offers, even in high-lighting situations.
+The brightness of this one stands out at 350cd/m2, which means you'll have no problems enjoying the colors it offers, even in high-lighting situations.
 It's a good size and has a decent refresh rate too, and the inclusion of AMD FreeSync is always appreciated.

 It's also incredibly thin, which means it looks pretty stylish, and that helps it take up less space so you can get the most out of that impressive 27" screen.